 - Evaluation of Current USDA Contour Buffer and Filter Strip Designs as Resources for Pollinators and for Meeting Water Quality Improvement Goals in Iowa, Contract # AG-3151-C-0041

 - Estimating the Effect of the Conservation Reserve Program (CRP) Contour Strips on Grassland Birds, Contract # AG‐3151‐P‐14‐0065.
-For more information, also see this presentation delivered at The Wildlife Society meeting in September, 2017 and this presentation delivered at the Midwest Fish and Wildlife Conference in January, 2018.
+For more information, see this presentation delivered at The Wildlife Society meeting in September, 2017 and this presentation delivered at the Midwest Fish and Wildlife Conference in January, 2018.

 - Evaluation of Water Quality Benefits of Prairie Strips in Iowa, Contract # AG-3151-P-16-0255